Although there has been plenty of evidence of Roman

 Bealings during the 1800s.

-was Admiral Superintendent of Portsmouth Docks and was also on several
+of Portsmouth Docks and was also on several surveying expeditions

-Major Edward Moor bought Bealings House on his retirement
+Edward Moor bought Bealings House on his retirement from the

-from the army, in 1806.
-He had served in India, being wounded three
+army in 1806.
+He had served in India, being wounded three times.

-times.
-He was a Fellow of the Royal Society and an author on Indian
+He was a Fellow of the Royal Society and an author on Indian mythology.

-mythology.
-He constructed the stone folly to the front of the house
+He constructed the stone folly to the front of the house reputed

-reputed to contain his collection of heathen idols so that they
+to contain his collection of heathen idols so that they might come

-might come to no harm.
-He also wrote the mystery, "Bealings
+to no harm.
+He also wrote the mystery, "Bealings Bells",

-Rue" she describes her early life in the village and the people
+her early life in the village and the people who lived there.

 More recently, the Old Rectory was home of the late